 Classes are kept small to facilitate collaboration and relationship building.
 The student-to-faculty ratio is typically no greater than 12:1.

 Are there specializations available that I can pursue to focus my education?

 Students can choose to pursue a Child and Adolescent specialization.
-This trains students to be counselors for children, though students who choose the specialization are still fully equipped to work with adults.
+This trains students to be counselors for children and adolescents, though students who choose the specialization are also fully equipped to work with adults.

-Will my degree indicate that I earned my degree online?
+Will my diploma indicate that I earned my degree online?

-No. Counseling@Northwestern students earn a diploma stating that they earned a Master of Arts in Counseling from Northwestern University.
+No. Counseling@Northwestern graduates receive a diploma stating that they earned a Master of Arts in Counseling from Northwestern University.
 The only difference between the online and on-campus program is the form of delivery.